-SECTION 1 Introduction 1 4 Section 1.1 What to do if you have a problem or concern 4 Section 1.2 What about the legal terms?
-4 SECTION 2 - help from government organizations that are not connected with us ••••• 4 Section 2.1 Where to get more information and personalized assistance 4 SECTION 3 To deal with your problem, which process should you use?
-5 Section 3.1 Should you use the process for Medicare benefits or Medicaid benefits?
-5 PROBLEMS ABOUT YO OUR MEDICARE BENEFITS SECTION 4 Handling pr oblems about your Medicare benefits 6 Section 4.1 Should you use the process for coverage decisions and appeals?
+Section 1 Introduction 1 .
+4 What to do if you have a problem or concern What about the legal terms?
+Section 2 help from government organizations that are not connected with ι •••••• 4 Section 2.1 Where to get more information and personalized assistance .4 Section 3 To deal with your problem, which process should you use? .5 Section 3.1 Should you use the process for Medicare benefits or Medicaid benefits? .
+5 Problems about your Medicare benefits Section 4 Handling pr oblems about your Medicare benefits .
+6 Section 4.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-6 SECTION 5 A guide to tl he basics of coverage decisions and appeals 7 Section 5.1 Asking for coverage decisions and making appeals: the big picture 7 Section 5.2 How to get help when you are asking for a coverage decision or making an appeal 8 Section 5.3 Which section of this chapter gives the details for your situation?
-8 SECTION 6 Your medica al care: How to ask for a coverage decision or make an appeal 9 Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cos of your care st Section 6.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 6.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan)1 Section 6.4 Step-by-step: How a Level 2 Appeal is done1 6
+Section 5 A guide to t he basics of coverage decisions and appeals .7 Section 5.1 Asking for coverage decisions and making appeals: the big picture .
+7 Section 5.2 How to get help when you are asking for a coverage decision or making an appeal .
+8 Section 5.3 Which section of this chapter gives the details for your situation?
+Section 6 Your medic al care: How to ask for a coverage decision or make an appeal .
+9 Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the coof your care st Section 6.2 Step-by-step: How to ask for a coverage decision (how to ask our planto authorize or provide the medical care coverage you want) Section 6.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review a medical care coverage decision made by our plan) Section 6.4 Step-by-step: How a Level 2 Appeal is done 16

-Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for medical care? .18 SECTION 7 prescription drugs: How to ask for a coverage decision or make a appeal .19 Section 7.1 This section tells you what to do if you have problems getting a Part drug or you want us to pay you back for a Part D drug Section 7.2 What is an exception?
-Section 7.3 • Section 7.4 Section 7.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review a coverage decision made by our plan) v of Section 7.6 Step-by-step: How to make a Level 2 Appeal SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 30 Section 8.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights Section 8.2 Step-by-step: How to make a Level 1 Appeal to change your hospita discharge date Section 8.3 Step-by-step: How to make a Level 2 Appeal to change your hospita discharge date Section 8.4 What if you miss the deadline for making your Level 1 Appeal? .35 SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 38 Section 9.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services. .
-38 Section 9.2 We will tell you in advance when your coverage will be ending .
-38 Section 9.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time .39 Section 9.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time .41 Section 9.5 What if you miss the deadline for making your Level 1 Appeal?
+Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for medical care?
+Section 7 prescription drugs: How to ask for a coverage decision or make • • Section 7.1 This section tells you what to do if you have problems getting a Part drug or you want us to pay you back for a Part D drug Section 7.2 What is an exception?
+Important things to know about asking for exceptions Section 7.4 Section 7.5 v of Section 7.6 Step-by-step: How to make a Level 2 Appeal .28 Section 8 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon .
+30 Section 8.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights Section 8.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date ıl Section 8.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date Section 8.4 What if you miss the deadline for making your Level 1 Appeal? .35 Section 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 38 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 9.2 We will tell you in advance when your coverage will be ending .
+38 Section 9.3 Section 9.4 Section 9.5